Listed buildings in Whicham

-Whicham is a civil parish in the Borough of Copeland, Cumbria, England.
+Whicham is a civil parish in the Cumberland district, Cumbria, England.
 It contains eleven listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the villages or hamlets of Silecroft, Kirksanton, Whicham and Whitbeck and is otherwise rural.
 The listed buildings comprise houses, farmhouses and farm buildings, two churches, a former brewery, a former mill, and a limekiln.